-Apartment complexes or other similar facilities, such as condominiums, with common areas and stairways require lighting to make sure residents and visitors can see where they are going.
-In unfamiliar places, such as parking lots or other areas that are frequented by the public at night or in darkness, proper lighting is important to keep people from falling, tripping or otherwise injuring themselves.
+Apartment complexes or other similar facilities, such as condominiums, with common areas and stairways require proper lighting to make sure residents and visitors can see where they are going.
+In unfamiliar places, such as parking lots or other areas that are frequented by the public at night or in darkness, proper lighting is important to keep people from falling, tripping, or otherwise injuring themselves.

 811 First Ave Suite 510